Anantapur

-Anantapur, officially Anantapuramu, is a city in Anantapur district of the Indian state of Andhra Pradesh.
+Anantapur, officially Ananthapuramu, is a city in Anantapur district of the Indian state of Andhra Pradesh.
 It is the mandal headquarters of Anantapuru mandal and also the divisional headquarters of Anantapur revenue division.
-The city is located on National Highway.
-It was also the headquarters of the Datta Mandalam (Rayalaseema districts of Andhra Pradesh and Bellary district of Karnataka) in 1799.
-It was also a position of strategic importance for the British Indian Army during the Second World War.
+The city is located on National Highway 44.
+Anantapur was the headquarters of the Datta Mandalam (Rayalaseema districts of Andhra Pradesh and Bellary district of Karnataka) in 1799, and was also a location of strategic importance for the British Indian Army during the Second World War.
+The GDP of Anantapur City is $ 1.728 Billion.

 Geography

 Anantapur is located at 14.68°N 77.6°E. It has an average elevation of 335 m.
 It is located at a distance of 484 km from Vijayawada, 148 km from Kurnool and 210 km from Bengaluru which is the closest international airport.

 Climate

 Anantapur has a semi-arid climate, with hot and dry conditions for most of the year.
 Summer start in late February and peak in May with average high temperatures around the 37 C range.
 Anantapur gets pre-monsoon showers starting as early as March, mainly through north-easterly winds blowing in from Kerala.
 Monsoon arrives in September and lasts until early November with about 250 mm of precipitation.
 A dry and mild winter starts in late November and lasts until early February; with little humidity and average temperatures in the 22–23 C range.
 Total annual rainfall is about 22 in.